Fiskaaling/licedetached/README.md

 # LiceDetached

-Scrits generated in the LiceDetached project
+Scripts generated in the LiceDetached project

 ## Paper: Direct and indirect infection

-### Temperuature Quality Assurance
+### Temperature Quality Assurance

 **Common practice for older temperature registrations:**
 Temperature measurements only required to be measured in *n* amount of cages per cycle, where *n* most commonly is one.